Entrées par

 ST Connector: The Straight Tip (ST) connector, with a round shell and convenient plug-and-play design, is commonly used in optical communication systems and local area networks.

-LC Connector: The Lucent Connector (LC) is a small, high-density optical connector with low insertion loss, making it suitable for optical communication systems and data centers.
+LC Connector: The Lucent Connector (CL) is a small, high-density optical connector with low insertion loss, making it suitable for optical communication systems and data centers.

 MU Connector: Similar to the LC connector but even smaller, the MU connector provides higher density and is ideal for space-constrained applications.